theokafadaris/chatwire/README.md

 # Chatwire

-Chatwire is a clone of ChatGPT made with Laravel Breeze using Livewire and the OpenAI PHP client.
+Chatwire is a clone of ChatGPT made with Laravel Breeze using Livewire and the OpenAI PHP client (Chat and Audio Resource).

 ## Description